pchristod/docker-transmission-openvpn/README.md

 This container contains OpenVPN and Transmission with a configuration where Transmission is running only when OpenVPN has an active tunnel.
 It has built in support for many popular VPN providers to make the setup easier.

+This is a fork of the official work done at https://github.com/haugene/docker-transmission-openvpn.
+All credits belong to the original maintainers.
+A few changes have been made to the official work:

+* Add back updated Perfect Privacy configuration files to provide native support for this Provider again.
+This was removed from the official version.
+* Added `dnsleaktest.sh` script to the image.
+This will enable you to check for DNS Leaks by running the script.
+It can be found inside the container during runtime in `/etc/scripts`.
+* Added `bind-tools` to the image.
+This will enable you to natively use `dig` to retrieve information from DNS Servers.

 ## Before you continue